Rubén Rocha Moya: After the UAS: second gubernatorial bid

 A year after the end of his rectorship, Rocha made a second bid for governor of Sinaloa in 1998, this time as the candidate of the Party of the Democratic Revolution (PRD).
 Rocha finished third, while the PRD obtained its best result in the state to date, winning one mayoral race and five seats in the legislature.
 After the election, Rocha became a PRD member, and one internal faction proposed him as the head of the state party; other officials, seeing Rocha as a threat to their careers, blocked him from running, which led the national party organization to sanction the state committee and to his resignation from the PRD in 2002.

 From 2005 to 2010, Rocha served as the coordinator of advisors to Institutional Revolutionary Party governor Jesús Vizcarra Calderón.
 Despite the connection to a PRI official, Rocha noted that he never stopped supporting leftist candidates and never became a PRI member.

 In 2013, due to his PRI connections, Rocha was named the deputy director of training at the Institute for Social Security and Services for State Workers (ISSSTE).
-He served in that position until governor Quirino Ordaz Coppel asked him to serve as an adviser again, even though Rocha had become a member of MORENA, having known Andrés Manuel López Obrador since his time in the PRD.
+He served in that position until Governor Quirino Ordaz Coppel asked him to serve as an adviser again, even though Rocha had become a member of MORENA, having known Andrés Manuel López Obrador since his time in the PRD.

 Senate

 In 2018, Rocha Moya ran for elected office for the first time in two decades.
 The Senate ticket of Rocha and Imelda Castro Castro, for the Juntos Haremos Historia alliance, received more than 604,000 votes—nearly twice the second-place finishers—and both candidates won election.

-In the LXIV Legislature, Rocha served on five commissions and was president of the Education Commission.
+In the 54th Congress, Rocha served on five commissions and was president of the Education Commission.
 During his presidency, the Senate approved a new General Law of Higher Education, requiring the Mexican state to ensure free access to the higher education system beginning in 2022.

-In 2020, while a senator, he obtained a law degree from the National Autonomous University of Mexico.
+In 2020, while a senator, he obtained a law degree from the National Autonomous University of Mexico (UNAM).

 2021 gubernatorial campaign

 In March 2021, MORENA named Rocha Moya as its gubernatorial candidate for Sinaloa; he had been tabbed as a potential candidate for months, though rumors circulated that he would be offered the position of Secretary of Public Education.
-He took leave from the Senate, where his alternate, Raúl de Jesús Elenes Angulo, was sworn in.
+He took leave from the Senate, where his alternate, Raúl Elenes Angulo, was sworn in.
 He was also named the candidate of the state-level Sinaloa Party (PAS), even though even Rocha Moya and López Obrador had questioned the Morena-PAS alliance.

 Polling before the election showed a close race with Va por México coalition candidate Mario Zamora Gastélum.
 However, quick count results on election night showed the race to have been far less competitive, with Rocha Moya obtaining 55 percent of the vote.